ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ![Lab3_2](/assets/hello-hdp/Lab3_2.png)

 3. Next, you will use Pig to compute the risk factor of each driver.
 Before we can run the Pig code, one of the requirements for the HCatStorer() class is that the table must already exist in Hive.
-The Pig code expects the following structure for a table named riskfactor.
+The Pig code expects the following structure for a table named **riskfactor**.
 Execute the following DDL command:

 **Create table avg_mileage from existing trucks_mileage data**